Travel details

 Includes (Others)

-Tips for tour assistants, drivers, ship staff and hotel bellmen (excluding the tour guide) are included.
+Tips for tour assistants (excluding tour guides), drivers, ship staff, and hotel bellmen are included.

 Excludes (Others)